SHARING RESOURCES & LINKING DISCIPLINES TO CREATE ART IN PUBLIC PLACES

-The site sits between Parker and Terrace streets.
+The site sits between Parker and Terrace Streets.
 It is built into the slope of the that area and so we have a very steep three story building.
 There was an existing art park and community garden that the community felt very strongly about keeping.
 So we put a garden on the roof at Parker Street and set of courtyards in between areas of the building for community members and residents to use.

-In terms of principles, it's good to not start from scratch - work from resources that are there - both physical and social.
+In terms of principles, it's good not to start from scratch; work from resources that are there, both physical and social.
 Then be able to develop the physical and social structure in parallel.
 It’s also important to bring many different kinds of activities together in one space.
 Be inclusive and maximize the number of opportunities that can happen.

-Be aware that sometimes when we try to be open to many different things we get a generic framework; that may be a mistake.
+Be aware that sometimes when we try to be open to many different things, we get a generic framework; that may be a mistake.